amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 5\.
 Create an ECS Service using your task definition.

 It's time to start up the monolith service.
 Let's create an ECS service.
+What's a service you ask?
+There are two ways of launching Docker containers with ECS.
+One is to create a service and the other is to run a task.

+Services are for long running containers.
+ECS will make sure that they are always up for you.
+Great for things like apache/webservers.

+Tasks, however, are short lived, possibly periodic.
+Run once and that's it.
+ECS will not try to bring up new containers if it goes down.

 From the Task Definition page, click on **Actions** and choose **Create Service**.
 If you navigated away from the page, click on **Task Definitions** on the left menu and then click the task definition you just created.

 ![Task Definition Create Service](images/0-task-def-create-svc.png)

 Fill in the following fields:

 * **Service Name** - this is a logical identifier for your service, e.g. interstella-monolith
 * **Number of tasks** - set to **1** for now; you will horizontally scale this service in the last lab with a new ECS service